 - To regulate the ratio of hot and cold water flowing from the faucet or showerhead

 As time goes by, mineral buildup or corrosion can inhibit the effectiveness of the cartridge.
 This is especially a problem if the shower isn’t in use on a regular basis.
-The process for replacing the valve cartridge is not overly difficult; however, it does involve disassembling the faucet.
+The process of replacing the valve cartridge is not overly difficult; however, it does involve disassembling the faucet.
 For many DIYers, the hardest part of the job is removing the old cartridge.
 The good news is, at any point in the process, you can always call on the experts at Mr. Rooter if you’d rather let trained technicians take the job from here.

 What You Need to Replace a Shower Cartridge